epfl-ada/ada-2023-project-badanalysist/README.md

 The majority of our users and breweries are from the United States, hence the predominance of American-style beer products, with American IPA having the highest proportion at 12.15%.
 After scaling, the distributions on BeerRate and BeerAdvocate are very similar.
 Therefore, we will attempt to explore the connections across the features.

 ### Additional Data
 We want to found similarities among beer styles, so we found additional data to describe how to define each style in our dataset in beer association website.[^2] We use web crawler to get styles description to enrich beer style definitions.
+In our additional dataset, each style is explained by color, clarity, Perceived Malt Aroma & Flavor, Perceived Hop Aroma & Flavor, Perceived Bitterness and Fermentation Characteristics.
 By examining the different dimensions of these beers, we can distinguish and understand the various beer styles more comprehensively and in greater detail, and identify their similarities.

 ## Project plans
 ### Task 1: Clustering for Popularity and User Taste Preference (Siyuan)